Esoterical/voron_canbus/Dedicated_USB_Can_Device.md

 >
 >If the `ip -s -d link show can0` command returns an error then go back to ths top of this page and check that your USB CAN adapter is properly showing up to an `lsusb` command.
 Alternatively, take a look at other identified issues in [Troubleshooting > No can0 Interface](./troubleshooting/no_can0.md).
 >
->If the can0 network shows up, but the qlen *isn't* 128 or the bitrate *isn't* 1000000 then go back to [Getting_Started](./Getting_Started.md) and check the can0 file settigns in both the ifupdown section and the netplan section.
+>If the can0 network shows up, but the qlen *isn't* 128 or the bitrate *isn't* 1000000 then go back to [Getting_Started](./Getting_Started.md) and check the can0 file settings in both the ifupdown section and the netplan section.